openjdk/jdk/doc/testing.md

 #### JTREG_TEST_THREAD_FACTORY

 Sets the `-testThreadFactory` for JTReg.
 The source code of all plugins is located in `test/jtreg_test_thread_factory/'.
-The plugins is built as a part of test image.
+The plugins are built as a part of test image.

 #### TEST_MODE